expectedbehavior/common-files/README.markdown

+# What is this?
+The Common Files is a set of computer configuration files.
+It includes dotfiles along with configuration and tooling for many common things we do at Expected Behavior.
+It has a complete computer setup process to minimize setting up your computer in a sane way.
+It's designed to be

+- collaborative  - many people are expected to use these configurations
+- non-destuctive - you can try these configurations without deleting or destroying anything you've already got
+- personalizable - if you like most of these configurations, it's easy to change some deetails to suit you

+You are welcome to use and contribute to these common files even if you don't work at Expected Behavior.

 # Installing
 If you're installing the common files on a fresh computer, download a zip file of this repository to avoid being sucked into a tedious series of MacOS setup prompts that the common files will take care of for you.
 Otherwise, clone the repository and run